 Your guide: Sergey Brodskiy.

 Day 1.
-Meet in Almaty, transfer to Ketmen village and further on horseback to the mountain hut.
+Meet in Almaty, transfer to Ketmen village and further on horseback (optional) or minibus, then ski touring to the mountain hut.

 Days 2-5.
 Ski-touring / splitboarding from the mountain hut, exploring the surrounding ridges and couloirs.

 We’ll choose our routes based on the weather, the snow conditions and the ability of the group.